Concord is a city in North Carolina known for its art galleries, cultural centers, food, museums, and, most importantly, its racing facilities.

 It is a memorable eating experience located in the heart of Concord, at Concord Parkway.

-The Concord Museum
+Learn Local History at The Concord Museum

 The museum is widely known for changing exhibits every four to six months.